 Scissor Lift vs. Aerial Lift: What’s the Difference?

 OSHA defines an aerial lift as a machine used to lift workers.
 An aerial lift lets operators complete tasks at heights.
 In addition, the machine should only be used by an OSHA-approved operator.
 Otherwise, an unlicensed aerial lift operator risks operational or maintenance errors that can lead to accidents, injuries, and fatalities.
+Aerial lifts are frequently used for construction, maintenance, by those working on power or phone lines, while fighting fires in tall structures, for window washing, during safety inspections, and for orchard and tree care.

 A scissor lift is similar to a standard aerial lift.
 This type of lift can move workers and equipment vertically.
 As such, a scissor lift enables operators to safely access work areas that commonly require a ladder, tower, or scaffolding.
+Professionals rely on scissor lifts to repair signs, clean gutters, provide safe access to high shelves, and for routine maintenance chores.

 It pays to know the similarities and differences between scissor and aerial lifts.
 Regardless of the type of lifts used across your business, your workers need OSHA-approved certification training, too.
 This training verifies that your employees know how to use different types of aerial lifts.
 It also confirms that your workers can do their part to identify scissor and aerial lift hazards and address them right away.